duke-bgc-lab/neonMetabolismHelpers/README.md

 -   `nmh_get_neon_Q_eval()` : downloads the results from Rhea et al. (2022) as a csv file
 -   `nmh_get_neon_Q_sim()` : downloads the simulated discharge from the NEON sites from the MacroSheds portal

+### Modeling types

+We allow the user to select three types of discharge data to serve as inputs to the metabolism model, specified as `q_type` throughout the package, data, and file structure.

+-   'raw': If the user wants to use discharge direct from the NEON data product, we designate this as 'raw'.
+As NEON does not collect discharge at the 'TOMB' site, we exclude this site from the 'raw' designation

+-   'qaqc': based on the results of [Rhea et al. (2022)](https://www.hydroshare.org/resource/03c52d47d66e40f4854da8397c7d9668/), we recommend using their evaluation of the NEON discharge product, and the evaluation is imported using `get_neon_Q_eval()`.

+-   'simulation': this uses discharge simulations prepared by the [MacroSheds](https://github.com/MacroSHEDS/macrosheds) project and can be accessed for each site using `nmh_get_neon_Q_sim()`.
+More details on these simulations can be found [here](https://hess.copernicus.org/articles/28/545/2024/).

 ## Prepare time series data

 After the data from NEON and/or MacroSheds has been downloaded, the data are prepared into sub-daily (e.g. 15 minute) time series files for each site using `nmh_prep_metab()` that will serve as inputs to `streamMetabolizer` . `streamMetabolizer` requires input time series with as a data frame with required column names: `solar.time`, `DO.obs`, `DO.sat`, `temp.water`, `discharge`, `depth`, `light` .
 Therefore, the goal of `nmh_prep_neon_data()` is to perform the formatting, necessary calculations, and data access where needed and output csv files for each site.

 The time-series starts with the dissolved oxygen and water temperature data, as these are the core data in modeling metabolism.
-In the data paper associated with this R package, we have taken additional steps to process these data before modeling.
-Data were downloaded from NEON and uploaded to the [StreamPULSE portal](https://data.streampulse.org/index), and were visually QAQC'd in addition to the quality flags (QF) that NEON populates in their data products.
-The QAQC'd data were accessed from the `StreamPULSE` R package and the following steps were applied.
+Data were downloaded from NEON and uploaded to the [StreamPULSE portal](https://data.streampulse.org/index).
+We allow for 2 levels of scrutiny of these data: 1) use with removing the QFs that are published in the NEON data product or 2) visually QAQC'd in addition to the quality flags (QF) that NEON populates in their data products.
+The QAQC'd data were accessed from the `StreamPULSE` R package.

 From these data, saturation concentration of dissolved oxygen (`DO.sat`) is calculated using barometric pressure.
 If barometric pressure is available for a site and date from NEON (see above), we use those data; if not, we use an internal function in the `streamPULSE` R package which searches for the nearest NOAA weather station and accesses the barometric pressure at that station.
 With these data, we use `streamMetabolizer::calc_DO_sat(…, salinity = 0, model = 'garcia-benson')` to estimate `DO.sat`.